xsolla/store-unity-sdk/README.md

 For mobile platforms, we recommend integrating [Xsolla Mobile SDK](https://developers.xsolla.com/sdk/unity/).

-**NOTE:** We recommend you use the Mono compiler for desktop platforms as it’s compatible with the provided in-game browser.
+**NOTE:** We recommend you use the Mono compiler for desktop platforms as it's compatible with the provided in-game browser.
 If you use other browser solutions, you can use the IL2CPP compiler instead.
 You can use either Mono or IL2CPP compilers to create game builds for Android.

 ## Install SDK